waikereru/waikereru.github.io/_pages/1769-garden.md

 {% include gallery id="designer" %}

+For a thoughtful commentary on 3 local gardens that mark Endeavour​'s arrival, [see this paper](/assets/documents/SAHANZPaper.pdf) by landscape architect Prof. Jacky Bowring, Lincoln University.

 ## A blaze of yellow
 From the car park you are greeted by a grove of Kōwhai (*Sophora tetraptera*).
 When Banks and Solander first arrived in Turanganui-ā-Kiwa (Gisborne) on October 8 1769, the kōwhai trees were in flower.